approov/quickstart-ionic-advancedhttp/SHAPES-EXAMPLE.md

 cordova.plugin.http.approovInitialize("<enter-your-config-string-here>",
 ```

 The Approov SDK needs a configuration string to identify the account associated with the app.
 It will have been provided in the Approov onboarding email (it will be something like `#123456#K/XPlLtfcwnWkzv99Wj5VmAxo4CrU267J1KlQyoz8Qo=`).
-Copy this into `io/approov/shapes/ShapesApp.java:34`, replacing the text `<enter-your-config-string-here>`.
+Copy this and use it to replace the text `<enter-your-config-string-here>`.

 You should also change the Shapes endpoint the app is using by uncommenting the line: